-The ‘uploading’ of stabilization to UN peacekeeping presents conceptual, political and practical challenges to the UN's role in global governance and international conflict management.
-While scholarly research on stabilization has generally focused on militarisation, its relationship to peacebuilding in the context of UN peacekeeping is underexplored.
+The “uploading” of stabilization to UN peacekeeping presents conceptual, political, and practical challenges to the UN's role in global governance and international conflict management.
+While scholarly research on stabilization has generally focused on militarization, its relationship to peacebuilding in the context of UN peacekeeping is underexplored.
 This article examines that relationship.
 A survey of UN policy frameworks highlights the simultaneous emergence of stabilization and clear expressions of peacebuilding.
-The article then draws on fieldwork in Mali and the Democratic Republic of the Congo to illustrate how stabilization is displacing peacebuilding in the practices of UN peacekeeping.
-We argue that the politics of stabilization impede local forms of peacebuilding, at odds with the ‘sustaining peace’ agenda, that risks jeopardising the lauded conflict resolution potential of UN peacekeeping.
+The article then draws on fieldwork in Mali and the Democratic Republic of Congo to illustrate how stabilization is displacing peacebuilding in the practices of UN peacekeeping.
+The article argues that the politics of stabilization impede local forms of peacebuilding, at odds with the “Sustaining Peace” agenda, and risks jeopardizing the lauded conflict resolution potential of UN peacekeeping.

 Bibliographical noteCopyright © and Moral Rights are retained by the author(s) and/ or other copyright owners.
 A copy can be downloaded for personal non-commercial research or study, without prior permission or charge.
 This item cannot be reproduced or quoted extensively from without first obtaining permission in writing from the copyright holder(s).
 The content must not be changed in any way or sold commercially in any format or medium without the formal permission of the copyright holders.

 - DR Congo